GRASSCUTTER FARMING

 DISEASES AND TREATMENT

-Treatment : give antibiotics and multivitamins
+Treatment : Give antibiotics and multivitamins and always ensure warmth in the Grasscutter housing.

 Banji Aluko